 No problem, we all are part of the solution in different ways.
-Please dismount, grab a recovery shake, and actively support turning the cogs: share our survey in your network (virtual and real), and sign up below if you fit one of the profiles.
+Please dismount, grab a recovery shake, and actively support turning the cogs: share our project amongst your network (virtual and real), and sign up below if you fit one of the profiles.
 Thank you for your allyship!

 If, you understand what we are doing and believe wholeheartedly events include and welcome all folks and spokes.
 Sign up below to stay involved, and please share this far and wide!